carpentries-incubator/ml4bio-workshop/pre-survey.md

 ## Pre-workshop survey questions

 1. How much do you know about machine learning?
 (0-5)
-1. How much coding experience do you have?
+  - 0: None
+  - 5: I have formally taken a machine learning course and/or have formal project experience.
+1. Do you have coding experience?
 (0-5)
+  - 0: No
+  - 5: I have written a nontrivial program (200 or more lines of code).
-1. How well do you know calculus, linear algebra, probability and statistics?
+1. How comfortable are you with coding?
 (0-5)
+  - 0: Intimidating
+  - 5: Enjoyable
+1. Do you have experience with command line?
+(Yes/No)
+1. Have you ever learned calculus?
+(Yes/No)
+1. Have you ever learned probability and statistics?
+(Yes/No)
 1. Do you encounter large datasets in your research (too large to navigate in a spreadsheet)?
-1. Are you interested in a more data-intensive project in a biology lab?
+(Yes/No)
+1. How would you like to split your effort in the future?
 (0-5)
+  - 0: 100% bench work, no computation.
+  - 5: 100% computation, no bench work.
 1. What is your career stage? (graduate student, postdoc, scientist, etc.)
 1. Briefly describe your current research.
 (1-2 sentences)
 1. What type of data have you worked on?
 (1-2 sentences)
 1. What problems do you want to solve with your data?
 (1-2 sentences)
-1. At a high level, what do you want to learn from the workshop?
+1. At a high level, what do you expect from the workshop?
 (1-2 sentences)